zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

       * Account Integrations: select `github` from the list
       * Projects Permissions: leave as `All projects`
       * Select `Save`
-    * Select Project dropdown: choose `microservices-demo` project
+    * Select Project dropdown: choose `pipelines` project
     * Select Branch dropdown: choose `master`
     * Select `Save`
     * Select `SPOG` view and verify that your pipeline has been loaded